GermainZ/weechat-vimode/README.md

 # Usage:
 To switch to Normal mode, press `Esc` or `Ctrl+Space`.
-You can also use an alternate mapping while in Insert mode, similar to `:image jk <Esc>` in vim.
+You can also use an alternate mapping while in Insert mode, similar to `:imap jk <Esc>` in vim.
 See the `imap_esc` and `imap_esc_timeout` options for more details.

 Three bar items are provided: